sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 If a pipeline is found, before processing the packets, all outer encaps will be decap'ed, and with key information saved in metadata bus, such as encap type, source IP and VNI / GRE Key, exposing the inner most packet going through the pipeline.
 This simplifies the flow matching logic and also allow us to create the reverse flow properly.

+Encap parsing is usually limited by capacity of the parser in the ASIC.
+By this moment, we support only decapping 2 layers of encap at maximum.

 #### 5.4.1.
 Stateless decap vs stateful decap

 During the direction lookup stage, all other encaps will be examined, such as VNI lookup.
 For each VNI or GRE key, we can specify whether it is stateless or stateful.